 Each student is responsible for their awareness of the policy in place for their particular level of study (Undergraduate, Graduate, or Professional).

-Students who are NOT maintaining these minimal standards will be removed from eligibility for aid (loans, work study, grants, etc.) until he or she can improve the overall academic record.
+Students who are NOT maintaining these minimal standards will lose eligibility for aid until the student can improve his or her overall academic record.
 If a student continues after this point, they must do so without federal, state, or institutional financial aid.

-While there is an appeal process in place, only students who can document extenuating circumstances during an enrollment period and who have taken steps to address those circumstances should consider appealing.
-Appeals require that students meet with an academic advisor and must be submitted by the published deadline date of the enrollment period which you are requesting aid.
-DEADLINE:
+While there is an appeal process in place, only students who can document extenuating circumstances during an enrollment period and have taken steps to address those circumstances should consider appealing.
+Appeals require that students meet with an academic advisor.
+Students are responsible for making payments when their bills are due regardless of the status of the appeal.

 Students can view the status of their financial aid academic progress on STAR under the Financial Aid tab; click on “eligibility” and then on “academic progress.”